-To wipe out or overcome this internal friction or in other words known as residual magnetism, a part of the magnetising force is used.
-This work, done by the magnetising force produces heat; this wastage of energy in the form of heat is termed as hysteresis loss.
+To wipe out or overcome this internal friction (or in other words, known as residual magnetism), a part of the magnetising force is used.
+This work, done by the magnetising force produces heat; thereby causing wastage of energy in the form of heat is termed as hysteresis loss.

 Magnitude of Hysteresis Loss

 The figure below shows one cycle of magnetisation of the magnetic material.

 Consider a strip of small thickness dB on the hysteresis loop as shown in the above

 For any value of current I, the corresponding value of flux is,

 The total work done during a complete cycle of magnetisation is obtained by integrating both the side of the above equation 1